 This $1,000 earnings threshold is per quarter (every three months), not per year.
 Quarterly works out to January through March, April through June, July through September, and October through December.

-This tax is solely on you.
+Payment of the federal unemployment tax is solely on you.
 Your employee doesn’t have to contribute, and you won’t withhold anything toward it from their pay.
 But the IRS isn’t completely heartless.
-The FUTA tax rate can drop to just 0.6% in the form of a tax credit if you must also pay state unemployment taxes and if you do so by April 15, 2021, for the 2020 tax year.
+The FUTA tax rate can drop to just 0.6% because you can claim a 5.4% credit if you must also pay state unemployment taxes and if you do so by April 15, 2021, for the 2020 tax year.
 You can still claim a credit if you pay after that date, but it’s more limited.

-Of course, none of this is going to happen without a lot of paperwork.
-First, you’re obligated to make sure that the individual can legally work in the U.S. This means having them complete Form I-9, the Employee Eligibility Verification.
-This is technically a U.S. Citizenship and Immigration Services (USCIS) form, not an IRS form, and you must have the completed form in hand on the first day your employee reports for work.
+It’s your responsibility to make sure that the individual you’re hiring can legally work in the U.S. This means having them complete Form I-9, the Employee Eligibility Verification.
+It’s technically a U.S. Citizenship and Immigration Services (USCIS) form, not an IRS form, and you must have the completed form in hand by the first day your employee reports for work.

 Form I-9 includes a section that you must personally complete as well, certifying that you’ve reviewed the documents your employee gave you for verification of identity and employment eligibility.
 The form comes with a list of acceptable documents, one of which is a Social Security card bearing the employee’s Social Security number.
 You don’t actually have to submit this form to either USCIS or the IRS, but they strongly advise that you keep it on hand in case you’re ever asked for it.